 What is deadheading?

-It’s simple – removing old flower heads makes plants produce more flowers that last longer.
+It’s simple – removing old flower heads will help your plants produce more flowers that last longer.

-Flowers exist to attract pollinating insects, so that the plant can produce seeds for the next generation of plant babies.
-Once seeds are produced, the plant thinks it’s job done for the season and can take a break and stop flowering.
-By removing flowers before they turn to seed, you keep the plant’s energy directed towards producing new flowers.
+Flowers exist to attract pollinating insects so that the plant can produce seeds for the next generation of seedlings.
+Once seeds are produced, the plant thinks its job is done for the season – by removing flowers before they turn to seed, your plants are encouraged to produce new flowers.

-However, deadheading is totally optional.
-If you’re more of a hands-off gardener and are happy with the flowers nature provides, then your plant will be perfectly happy without.
+However, deadheading and pruning is mostly optional.
+If you’re more of a hands-off gardener and are happy to let nature do its thing, then your plant will be perfectly happy without.

 When to deadhead

-When plants are flowering, you should be doing it once every 3-4 days (unless there aren’t many shrivelled flowers).
-It pairs nicely with watering your container.
+When plants are flowering, you should be deadheading once every 3-4 days (unless there aren’t many withered flowers).
+It pairs nicely with watering your plants.

 What not to deadhead

 The exception to the rule is: do not deadhead plants that produce fruits.
-Deadheading a tomato plant will result in no delicious tomatoes for you to scatter on your salad.
+For example, deadheading a tomato plant won’t give you delicious tomatoes for your salad because the tomatoes emerge from the flowers themselves.

-You can deadhead many plants just by pinching off the old flower heads.
+You can deadhead some plants just by pinching off the old flower heads.
 Fuchsias are a good example of this.

-Old flower heads are usually fairly easy to identify as the petals may have started to discolour, gone wrinkly or perhaps fallen off altogether.
-However, dahlias can be tricky, so we’ll use them as an example of how to deadhead plants with more robust stems that need cutting.
-We’ll also help you identify the difference between a dead flower on a dahlia and a new flower bud.
+Old flower heads are usually easy to identify as the petals may have started to discolour, gone wrinkly or perhaps fallen off altogether.
+However, deadheading dahlias can be tricky, so we’ll use them as an example of how to deadhead plants with more robust stems that need cutting.